Authorities say bodies of four children found after slain mom; husband is being questioned

 Casei Jones and the children were reported missing by loved ones on Saturday after they hadn't been heard from in six weeks.

-The family had no history of domestic violence issues and Casei Jones never filed of divorce.
+The family had no history of domestic violence issues and Casei Jones never filed for divorce, authorities said.

 Fox News breaking/trending news producer Nicole Darrah and reporter Phil Keating contributed to this report.